okcoders/ok-coders-january-2017-front-end/03-css/03-03-position.md

 		float: left;
 	}

-When you want to prevent an element from wrapping alongside a floated element, for example, when you want one paragraph to wrap around a floated image but not the secon,d you must *clear* the second.
+When you want to prevent an element from wrapping alongside a floated element, for example, when you want one paragraph to wrap around a floated image but not the second, you must *clear* the second.
 Create a class `clear-it` that you can apply to those kinds of elements:

 	.clear-it {
 		clear: both;